 Bureaucratic delays (IP enforcement cases can take years to wind through the courts) and a general lack of transparency are both areas of concern in terms of protecting sensitive intellectual assets.

-The challenges of operating in a new country are often daunting—regulations are constantly evolving and no business landscape remains static.
+The challenges of operating in a new country are often daunting.
+Regulations are constantly evolving and no business landscape remains static.
 Without a solid grasp of the issues at hand, businesses are exposed to tax penalties and even the prospect of civil or criminal litigation.

 If you are considering entering the Indian market, it is critical to have an experienced partner with a global footprint.
 CT has a worldwide network of offices and partners who will make sure your local needs are met, accurately and on time.
 We’ll help to ensure you have the right support tailored to your global needs.

 More in Global Services